masurp/pmstats/README.md

 status](https://www.r-pkg.org/badges/version/specr)](https://CRAN.R-project.org/package=specr)
 <!-- badges: end -->

-This package includes some custom-made functions to facilitate common statistical procedures as well as extracting and reporting results from various statistical models.
-The goal is to provide tools and functions to facilitate computational reproducibility using R and RMarkdown.

-Please note that at the moment, most functions are still highly costumized to my personal workflow.
-They may hence break in more general frameworks or when used in a different or non-intended way…
+This package includes some custom-made functions to facilitate some common statistical procedures as well as extracting and reporting results from various models in RMarkdown articles.
+Please note that most functions are highly costumized to my personal workflow.
+They may hence break in more general frameworks or when used in a different, non-intended way…

 ## Dependencies